natsoman/cache/README.md

 ```

 ## Memoization
-In order to reduce the use of caching service, we preserve an associative array which represents an extra caching layer.
+In order to reduce the use of caching service, wrapper preserves an associative array which represents an extra caching layer.